derzaarsad/advanced_lane_finding/writeup_template.md

 and so I did not do it for this project.
 Instead, I am using more than one thresholded binary images and try to use it in a if else fashion.
 So for example, if the right line is not found in the S channel, then I will look for it in the H channel.
 The idea is to use the strongest filter first and then gradually reduce the tolerance (by using a softer filter) until the lines are found.
 In this project I use 3 types of channels: yellow channel, S from HLS channel and gradient magnitude.
 For the yellow channel I combine the L and b of Lab channel.
 It is in my opinion the most robust line finding channel in comparison to the other channel, with the weakness that it only detects yellow line.
-The S channel is also robust to segment the lines from the scene, however, under a weak contrast the lines can disappear from the scene.
+The S channel is also robust to segment the lines from the scene, however under a weak contrast, the lines can disappear from the scene.
 The gradient magnitude did a very good job in separating lines from the scene, however it also detects other irrelevant lines in the scene.

 ![alt text][image3]